-Jenny Garrett is an Award Winning Career Coach, Speaker and Trainer with over 13 years’ experience of running a Global Business.
+Jenny Garrett is an Award Winning Career Coach, Speaker and Trainer with over a decade’s experience of running a Global Business.

 Jenny works with individuals and organisations, using her unique combination of skills around gender balance, leadership and self improvement to inspire and empower, achieving career and life changing results beyond expectation.

 She is best known for her work empowering working women, particularly female breadwinners, through her book Rocking Your Role.
 Fairness and empowerment is at the heart of her work, she believes that when women thrive, we all do.

 Her expertise in self improvement and personal development for leaders, and her work equipping teens with the skills that leaders of the future will need through her social enterprise Rocking Ur Teens.

 She has reached an audience of over 30,000 through her speaking engagements, including two TEDx Talks, and coached individuals all over the globe from Australia, to Botswana, the US, Mexico, Spain and the UK, with over 4,000 coaching hours under her belt.

 Jenny is a regular commentator on Sky News and LBC radio, and has been featured on BBC Radio 4 Woman’s Hour, BBC Radio London & The Telegraph amongst many others.